ocsf/examples/encodings/ilf/README.md

         - Only Numbers and Strings are allowed in arrays.
         - Whitespace is allowed around the array values.
     - Dictionaries
-        - Dictionaries are sequences of key value pairs matched with semicolons, separated by commas, surrounded with curly brackets (e.g. {“key”: 4, “key2”:6.1 , “8”:677 }).
+        - Dictionaries are sequences of key value pairs matched with colons, separated by commas, surrounded with curly brackets (e.g. {“key”: 4, “key2”:6.1 , “8”:677 }).
         - Keys in dictionaries MUST be strings.
         - The types of values in dictionaries can only be Strings or Numbers.
         - Whitespace is allowed around the keys or values.
     - Time
         - Specified based on the ISO8601 standard.
 Exception - though ISO8601 permits both comma (`,`) and dot (`.`) for decimal points, in ILF, only dot (`.`) must be used as decimal points.
     - Enums
-        - If a value can’t be parsed into one of the above forms, it is parsed as an enum.
         - Enums can only contain alphanumeric characters, or ‘_’ and '.’.

+If the value of an attribute cannot be parsed as a String, Number, Array, Dictionary, or Time, an attempt will be made to parse it as an enum.
+A failure to parse may be flagged an error, or ignored.

 ## OCSF to ILF Event Type Mapping

 OCSF supports several event classes and type IDs within each event classes.
-The ILF event_type is the same as OCSF `type ID', calculated  as: OCSF_`Class UID * 100 + Activity ID`.
+The ILF event_type is the same as OCSF `type ID`, calculated  as: OCSF_`Class UID * 100 + Activity ID`.
 Below are some examples.

 | OCSF Class UID: Name              | OCSF Activity ID :Name             |       ILF Event Type|
 | ------------ | --------------------------- | --------- |